 By Dr. Jackson Bartlett, Executive Director

 This year is FOLAR’s 25th anniversary.
-As I look back on all this organization has been a part of and all that it’s been able to achieve, I am humbled.
+As I look back on all we’ve been a part of and all that we’ve been able to achieve, I am humbled.
 That’s because FOLAR isn’t just an organization.
 It represents the cumulative effort of countless volunteers, concerned citizens, foundation partners, and local, state, and federal governments to restore the natural beauty and ecology of the Appomattox River, and to provide access to safe, sustainable greenspace that everyone can enjoy.

 How far we’ve come

 The idea for FOLAR started in the offices of Crater Planning District Commission.
 Since its founding in 2001, FOLAR has become a full-fledged regional partner supporting conservation, recreation, tourism, and economic development in the Tri-Cities and greater capital region.
 We’re the primary backers of the 25-mile long Appomattox River Trail and park system, a greenway-blueway that is already a major tourism destination and resource for area residents.
-We get thousands of people out on the river and trails each year for not just recreation, but also for citizen-led efforts to restore ecology along the river and take collective ownership over our natural environment.
-We’ve moved into the beautiful Appomattox River Center in Petersburg, where we bring the community together, and host trainings for local governments, nonprofit partners, and volunteers.
-Twenty-fie years after its inception, FOLAR has become an indispensable resource for our local governments, regional partners, and everyone taking part in the shared project of protecting our river and improving quality of life.
+We get thousands of people out on the river and trails each year for not just recreation, but also for citizen-led efforts to restore river ecology and serve as good stewards of our natural environment.
+We’ve moved into the beautiful Appomattox River Center in Petersburg, where we bring the community together and host trainings for local governments, nonprofit partners, and volunteers.
+Twenty-five years after its inception, FOLAR has become an indispensable resource for our local governments, regional partners, and everyone taking part in the shared project of protecting our river and improving quality of life.

 The Appomattox River Trail & Park System

-Our twenty-fifth year has alot in store.
+Our twenty-fifth year has much in store.
 Years of planning and dedication are paying off with construction starting on Appomattox River Regional Park.
 A hidden gem in Virginia, this part of the ART has some of the best views of the Appomattox River.
 We look forward to making the trailhead and park more welcoming and accessible, and adding interpretive signage and a native plant garden where visitors can learn more about local ecology.
 In addition to the ARRP renovation, FOLAR has helped secure full funding for a several key stretches of trail through Petersburg, both west of University Boulevard and east through the city and around Pocahontas Island.
-This means that, within a few short years, the ART will run right through the terminus of the Fall Line Trail at Patton Park, connecting the north and south sides of the trail via pedestrian bridge, and connecting the Tri-Cities to Chesterfield, Richmond, and the Capital Trail.
+It also passes through the Patton Park, the planned terminus of the Fall Line Trail from Ashland to Richmond, connecting the north and south sides of the trail via pedestrian bridge and connecting the Tri-Cities to Chesterfield, Richmond, and the Capital Trail.

-Other highlights include the completion of the Hopewell Riverwalk, scheduled for this year, and work on Ferndale Park in Petersburg/Dinwiddie.
-Our programs are more engaging and comprehensive than ever, with hundreds of area volunteers participating in river cleanups and invasive species removal.
+Other highlights for 2026 include the expected completion of the Hopewell Riverwalk, and work on Ferndale Park in Petersburg/Dinwiddie.

-A bright future for FOLAR and the river
+A bright future for FOLAR and the Appomattox River

 This philanthropic effort invites our closest champions to help us secure long-term sustainability–strengthening core programs, building financial resilience, and expanding our impact at a pivotal moment for our river and the Tri-Cities.
 With the help of families, foundations, and area businesses, FOLAR can protect decades of progress, advance conservation and access, and remain a steady, trusted advocate for the river and its communities.